 If their ballads were released today, half the critic population puke.
 They are cheesy and makes the refined version of yourself cringe.
 I can just imagine quotes like “God must have spent little time on the talents of these boys”.
 But we are suckers for romance and basic at our core.
 “God Must Have Spent a Little More Time on You” and “I Drive Myself Crazy” are precious creations that hold a special place in our delicate hearts.

-For such an uncelebrated album, it’s pretty listenable from start to finish.
-No one expected it to be a cultural milestone during its time and no one expects it to be today.
+For an uncelebrated album, ‘N Sync is tolerable from start to finish.
+No one expected the record to be a cultural milestone.
+Even today, there is no change to the narrative surrounding it.
 But it stands the test of time.
-It does the job that most of their solo efforts couldn’t do.
+It has done a job most of their solo efforts couldn’t fulfill.